antoinefalisse/2D-gait-simulations/Python/README.md

 - Open an anaconda prompt.
 - CD into the Python folder: `cd <my_directory>/ISB21-workshop/Python` where `<my_directory>` is the path to the folder where `ISB21-workshop` is located.
 - (Optional depending on your conda environment) Install `pip` in your conda environment: `conda install pip`.
-- Install the required packages: `python -m pip install -r requirements.txt`
+- Install the required packages: `python -m pip install -r requirements.txt`.

 # Run the code:
-- Option 1: You can run the code using a single command line: `python main.py`.
-You need to close the figures to get the script to keep running.
+- Option 1: You can run the code using the following command line: `python main.py`.
+Note that you need to close the figures to get the script to keep running.
 - Option 2: You can run the code in your favorite IDE such as spyder.
 To launch spyder from the command line, type `spyder` in the anaconda prompt.
 You can then run `main.py`.
+Note that you might need to install spyder beforehand using for instance `pip install spyder`.
 - Option 3: You can also use the Jupyter notebook version of the code.
 To open the notebook from the command line, type  `ipython notebook main.ipynb` in the anaconda prompt.
 Note that getting the animation to play properly might require you to install [FFmpeg](https://www.ffmpeg.org/).

 # Brief file description: